kachurovskiy/nanoels/README.md

 [![kit](h2/kit.jpg)](https://kachurovskiy.com/)

-Apart from controller, any ELS requires mounting a motor and encoder.
-It's suggested to use STEPPERONLINE CL57T closed-loop driver with NEMA 23 3NM motor or stronger.
-If you use some other driver, make sure it has 200 steps per resolution mode, most start from 800.
+It's suggested to use STEPPERONLINE CL57T closed-loop driver with NEMA 23 3NM motor or stronger with 200 step resolution mode (full step).

 See [hardware.md](hardware.md) for more info.

 ## Build examples